Mattafix: Rhythm & Hymns (2007–2009)

 On 7 September 2007, Mattafix released "Living Darfur", the first single taken from their second album Rhythm & Hymns.
 It was available as a download only.

 The single was released physically on 22 October 2007.
 The video features Matt Damon in the intro.

 The track was featured as part of the Save Darfur Campaign.
 Working alongside humanitarian agencies operating in the region, the band filmed a video for the song in the refugee camps in the region.
 The video became extremely popular on YouTube and to date is the only music video by an international group to be filmed in a war zone.

 Speaking in June 2008 to English R&B writer Pete Lewis of Blues & Soul, Roudette explained the musical background to Rhythms & Hymns: "With this album I wanted to bring through more aspects of the live show, which is something maybe the first album lacked.
 You know, we do go out with a seven or eight-piece band, and that has become a big part of the Mattafix sound.
 So, in addition to keeping the hardcore element and programmed beats from last time round, with Rhythms & Hymns we've also used a lot of live drums.
 Also, we've added quite a lot of influences that we got from the road.
 Particularly in places like Johannesburg, where we played a couple of great shows."

 The album was released on 23 November 2007 in most European countries.
 In Australia, it was released on 17 November 2007.

 Mattafix remixed Lady Gaga's song "Eh Eh (Nothing Else I Can Say)".
 Their remix appears on her iTunes Remix EP; however, it is not on the UK version.

-Separation and Roudette solo career (2010–present)
+Separation and Roudette solo career (2010–2024)

 In April 2010, Marlon Roudette made a video appearance where he spoke about recording and making the record in his home-based studio.
-However, via Facebook, it was announced that Roudette and Hirji had gone separate ways, due to their different new ideas for future projects, which has brought abundant attention to fans.
-He is yet to come up with his new artist name; whether to stay with the name Mattafix, or choose a new stage name; perhaps his own.
-"Mattafix presents...Marlon..." was a quote from a late 2010 YouTube video, as an updated possibility for his album title and/or stage name.
-Marlon Roudette has confirmed that the new album is "not a radical shift but definitely different.
-More instrumentation and more in depth musical compositions."
-Marlon Roudette has stated that the album is pretty much completed, but the album is still being "fine tuned".
-His first solo album Matter Fixed was released on 2 September 2011.
+However, via Facebook, it was announced that Roudette and Hirji had gone separate ways due to their different new ideas for future projects.
+Roudette's first solo album Matter Fixed was released on 2 September 2011.
 His sophomore effort, Electric Soul, was released on 8 August 2014.